3 Days on Hawaii’s Big Island: Volcanoes, Lava & Stars, Oh My!

 Visit Volcanoes National Park

 Hawaii Volcanoes National Park takes up 505 square miles of the Big Island – that’s over 10% of the island!
 The National Park boundaries include both Mauna Loa and Kīlauea volcanoes, and several active volcanic sites.
 As a national park, you’ll need to pay for park access, and be sure to stop in to the Visitor Center to see which parts of the park are open.

 Here’s how to spend one day in Hawaii Volcanoes National Park; you can use this post to decide exactly what you want to do while there.

 (During my trip in early 2019, several large portions of the park were closed due to volcanic activity in 2018.)

 Explore or Stay on the Lava Floes

-No matter how long you spend on the floes, a couple pointers:
+No matter how long you spend on the floes, a couple of pointers:

 - Wear good, supportive, closed shoes.
 The solidified lava is razor-sharp and will slice up your feet and ankles.

-- Be aware for crevices and escaping gases; the lava looks solid, but it’s technically still part of the volcano!
+- Be aware of crevices and escaping gases; the lava looks solid, but it’s technically still part of the volcano!